 For us, that means 4 days in the theme parks at Walt Disney World and 3 days at the theme parks in Disneyland Resort.
 The total number of days you spend in the theme parks will likely vary, but we think this +1 day difference assumption will more or less hold true.

 In terms of attraction quality, this is also highly subjective and intensely debated.
 In terms of the big picture, the attractions that are typically considered iconic Disney attractions exist on both coasts.
-Haunted Mansion, Pirates of the Caribbean, ‘it’s a small world’, Jungle Cruise, Mad Tea Party, Big Thunder Mountain, Splash Mountain, the Enchanted Tiki Room, and others exist at Disneyland Resort and Walt Disney World.
+Mickey & Minnie’s Runaway Railway, Toy Story Mania, Haunted Mansion, Pirates of the Caribbean, ‘it’s a small world’, Jungle Cruise, Mad Tea Party, Big Thunder Mountain, Enchanted Tiki Room, and others exist at Disneyland Resort and Walt Disney World.

-Disney California Adventure also has Cars Land (where Radiator Springs Racers is located), which has proven a huge draw, especially for parents with kids who are fans of the film Cars.
+Disney California Adventure has Cars Land (where Radiator Springs Racers is located), which has proven a huge draw, especially for parents with kids who are fans of the film Cars.
 It’s really like walking into that movie.
-It’ll also soon have Pixar Pier, but we aren’t inclined to call that a huge draw like Cars Land.
+It also has the Avengers Campus Marvel land, but we aren’t inclined to call that a huge draw like Cars Land.

 Walt Disney World has its own advantages, and a number of experiences that don’t exist at Disneyland.
 Virtually all of Disney’s Animal Kindom is unique to Walt Disney World, and anyone who loves animals will likely enjoy the many zoological attractions in this park that include Kilimanjaro Safaris, Maharajah Jungle Trek, Flights of Wonder, and Rafiki’s Planet Watch.

-There are also other unique attractions here, such as Expedition Everest, Dinosaur (which uses the same ride system as Indiana Jones Adventure, but is decidedly different), Finding Nemo: The Musical, and Festival of the Lion King.
-Epcot also has many attractions that can’t be found at Disneyland Resort, and its World Showcase nations are a big draw for adults interested in eating or drinking their way around the world.
+There are also other unique attractions here, such as Expedition Everest, Dinosaur (which uses the same ride system as Indiana Jones Adventure, but is decidedly different), Finding Nemo: The Musical (Big Blue & Beyond), and Festival of the Lion King.
+EPCOT also has many attractions that can’t be found at Disneyland Resort, and its World Showcase nations are a big draw for adults interested in eating or drinking their way around the world.

 As a general rule, the maintenance of attractions is better at Disneyland Resort.
 This is not a hard and fast rule, and if you’re a first time visitor to either, chances are you won’t even notice a difference.
 This is a variable that really only affects astute eyes.